RickyRicardo1500/p2_terraform/README.md

-# EC2 REST Converter: Pounds → Kilograms
+# Terraform: Docker & Kurbernetes

 ## Overview
 A minimal REST API deployed on AWS EC2 that converts pounds (lbs) to kilograms (kg).